-- Excessive, consistent tardiness or arriving more than 5 minutes late on 3 occasions will count as one missed class. - Students experiencing difficulties that interfere with class attendance/performance are encouraged to speak with their instructor immediately or contact a team member at https://umatter.ufl.edu/ - In general, there are no make-up tests or exams.
+- Excessive, consistent tardiness or arriving more than 5 minutes late / departing early on 3 occasions will count as one missed class. - Students experiencing difficulties that interfere with class attendance/performance are encouraged to speak with their instructor immediately or contact a team member at https://umatter.ufl.edu/ (Links to an external site.) - In general, there are no make-up tests or exams.
 This policy is strictly enforced; therefore, please do not schedule dental appointments or car maintenance for the days of exams!
-Medical emergencies will be handled on a case by case basis but require appropriate documentation for consideration.
+Medical emergencies will be handled on a case-by-case basis but require appropriate documentation for consideration.
 No changes to the final exam day schedule will be made except for University sanctioned make-up exams (see University schedule for specific policies).